arnolddevos/zoo3/summit/README.md

 ## `given`

-A `given` definition is the obvious way to create instances for a typeclass.
+A `given` definition is the obvious way to create instances for a typeclass, `TC`.

 ```scala
 given[P](using ProductType[P, T]): TC[P] = ...